CordiezT/CordiezT/README.md

 ## 👋 Hi there, I'm Theophile Cordiez 👋

-I'm an AI enthusiast and investment analyst passionate about new technologies.
-My journey into artificial intelligence began in 2019 during my engineering studies at École des Mines.
-At Cranfield University, I delved deeper into Natural Language Processing for document clustering—before tools like ChatGPT existed.
+I scout tech startups at Passion Capital, where I lead sourcing efforts.
+My background includes developing machine learning models for predicting bankruptcy and customer churn at Dimpl, and creating an automated feedback analysis system while freelancing.

-I've tackled real-world challenges such as optimizing logistics routes and helping predicting bankruptcies using machine learning at an insurtech startup Dimpl.
-Now, as part of the investment team at Passion Capital, I help scout tech startups.
+I hold a Master's in Applied Artificial Intelligence from Cranfield University and a Master's in Finance from ESSEC Business School.

-When I'm not working, you'll find me soaring the skies.
-I've been flying for the past 10 years.
-You can check out one of my flights [here](https://www.weglide.org/flight/161017)
+Outside of work, I’m an avid glider pilot with 250 flight hours and enjoy sailing.
+You can check out one of my flights here. [here](https://www.weglide.org/flight/161017)

 #### Things I've worked on
 - [Geospatial analysis of innovation clusters in a city based on document clustering methods](https://github.com/CordiezT/Master-Thesis)